SUMMARY

 DESCRIPTION

 Black and white banding very similar to the Many Banded Krait in appearance.
-Banding generally lower contrast than on the Many Banded Krait.
-Bands also tend to stay uniform in spacing the length of the body and can sometimes fade into dark gray or fully black.
-Small head and reaching a length of ~90cm.
+Banding generally lower contrast than on the Many Banded Krait in mature individuals.
+Bands also tend to stay uniform in spacing the length of the body and can sometimes fade into dark gray or fully black towards the tail.

 BEHAVIOR